ameyanator/go.fun/GoInPractice/docs/golangTechniques.md

  * When logging a stack we can set flags to print out stacks for all running goroutines.
 Tremendously useful when debugging concurrency problems, but increases output size.
  * We can print stacks from `runtime` & `runtime/debug`.
 When using `runtime` we must decide ahead how much buffer we need to allocate.
  * For advanced key-value pair logging which is easily understood by computers, [slog](https://pkg.go.dev/github.com/gookit/slog#section-readme) package exists.
 [Talk to understand slog](https://opensourcelive.withgoogle.com/events/go-day-2022/watch?talk=talk2)

+ ## Http, Rest and Web Services
+ * When connecting to an external server connection timeouts may occur due to a variety of reasons, it would make sense to retry the request if we are able to accurately detect a connection timeout
+ * When downloading large files, connection timeouts may occur, in these cases don't start the download again from the start but rather continue downloading it from where you left off
+ * If your service needs to have its own custom logic of errors, then return custom erros.
+Document it well so your clients know about it so they can parse it easily at their end.
+ * Suppose some service has not documented the custom errors well, handle it by parsing unknown json structs
+ * Have proper API versioning in URL or content type